-Beautifully designed, ethically-sourced, sustainably made, Made Trade checks all the boxes.
-The next time you are on the hunt for anything from sheets to shoes you’ll get my seal of approval.
+Beautifully designed, ethically sourced, sustainably made, Made Trade checks all the boxes.
+The next time you are on the hunt for anything from sheets to shoes to picnic baskets you’ll get my seal of approval.
 Their artisans share their craftsmanship from all over the world, make sure to check out their POC section, where you will find a gorgeous selection of home goods.

 Made Trade has strict criteria in place, most of the products are fair trade and vegan.
 50% are women-owned brands and they have a large selection of Made in the USA items too.

 Their heritage items are sourced from all over the world and support people who are making traditional crafts with techniques that often are passed down through generations.

 They are also certified Carbon Neural, which means they offer their shipping by buying carbon credits.
 Shopping sustainably here makes for a happy you and an even happier planet.
 Ships to Canada.